Uune: Tutorial

 So Haruda is about halfway to death’s door, not a great place to be in a burning building!
 While we haven’t used it in our examples here, this also means that she has less vitality to spend should she need it later to help boost her rolls, which is a detriment in it’s own right.

-The fight continues like this for some time, with the group knocking down the two nearby but failing to find the last Promosite.
+The fight continues like this for some time, with success against the Promosites nearby but not so much against those that fled.
 Ultimately, they wind up having to scramble to save whatever they can before escaping the burning building.
 They survive, but to a mixed success.
-They find their way to a healer to get their wounds treated, and rest up for a few days afterwards to plan.
+They find their way to a healer to get their wounds treated, and rest up for a few days afterwards to plan the next step of their quest.